Sleeping at Work: Why You Should Help Improve Employees’ Sleep

 5 min read

-Last Modified 16 February 2021 First Added 1 November 2019
+Last Modified 15 September 2023 First Added 1 November 2019

-The findings revealed that 78% of workers have experienced consistent periods of poor sleep.
-To the point where 54% struggle to stay awake the following day.
+Our 2019 study was conducted with the Clinical Sleep Research Unit at Loughborough University to discover how well the nation was sleeping.
+Similarly to our 2022 sleep study, the 2019 study found that three in four employees in the UK suffer from persistent sleep problems and 78% of workers have experienced consistent periods of poor sleep.
+This is even to the point where 54% struggle to stay awake the following day.
 A quarter added that their sleep problems mean they cannot complete the work they had planned.
-This even leads to two sick days on average being taken off a year so the employees can catch up on missed sleep.
+On average, this led to two sick days being taken off per year to make up for lost slumber.

 Talent attraction and retention: Having sleep initiatives in place is also more likely to increase interest in a role, with 24% being more likely to accept a role at a company with a good sleep policy.
 A third (33%) also said they would be less likely to look elsewhere if their company offered sleep support.